VaibhavSys/vaibhav-studio-old/content/posts/check-directory-usage-linux/index.md

 ## How to find the disk usage of a directory

-Using the “-sh” option with the “du” command provides results in “Human Readable Format“.
+Using the “-h” option with the “du” command provides results in “Human Readable Format“.
 This means that you can see the sizes in Bytes, Kilobytes, Megabytes, Gigabytes, and so on.

 ```shell
 [vaibhav@vaibhav-studio /]$ sudo du -sh /etc